mosaicnetworks/monetd/docs/overview.rst

 What is an account?
 ~~~~~~~~~~~~~~~~~~~

-MONET uses the same account model as Ethereum.
-Accounts represent identities of
+The Monet Toolchain, and thus MONET, uses the same account model as Ethereum.
-external agents and are associated with a balance (and storage for Contract
+Accounts represent identities of external agents and are associated with a
-accounts).
-They rely on public key cryptography to sign transactions so that
+balance (and storage for Contract accounts).
+They rely on public key
-the EVM can securely validate the identity of a transaction sender.
+cryptography to sign transactions so that the EVM can securely validate the
+identity of a transaction sender.

 Using the same account model as Ethereum doesn’t mean that existing Ethereum
 accounts automatically have the same balance in MONET (or vice versa).
 In